Baba Hari Dass: Ramayana, Bhagavad Gita, and other writings

 Among several versions of Ramayana, a colorful musical stage performance by students trained by Baba Hari Dass, is the largest yearly, Western version of the epic being performed on stage.
 Ramayana in India is a stage performances throughout villages and towns.
-Young actors and participants assume different roles each year thus being able to play several characters over years.
+Young actors and participants assume different roles each year thus being able to play several characters over the years.
 In the United States, Baba Hari Dass trained students of Mount Madonna School in Watsonville, California, to continue that tradition in annual musical in June (first performance in 1974); "The play has grown to be the widely anticipated annual school event of the year in which the entire school participates".
-He has taught acting arts, costume design, mask making and choreography to bring alive the characters of Sri Ram, Sita, Hanuman, Lakshmana, Shiva and Parvati, Vibhishan, Jatayu, Sugriva, Surpanakha, Ravana and his rakshasa court, Meghnaad, Kumbhakarna, and the army of monkeys and demons.
-"Although it predated Star Wars by a few thousand years 'Ramayana' invites comparisons to the George Lukas film both in storyline and in underlying theme."
+He has taught acting arts, costume design, mask making and choreography to bring alive the characters of Sri Ram, Sita, Hanuman, Lakshmana, etc.

 Bhagavad Gita – a commentary to Chapters 1–6 (Vol I, pub.
 2013); the Bhagavad Gita uses a metaphor of a battle to convey the meaning of the inner struggle to attain knowledge of human condition.
 The struggle is between positive and negative tendencies.
 In this volume meaning of the three main types of yoga are articulated: Karma Yoga, Jnana Yoga, and Bhakti Yoga.
 The emphasis is given to the view that "action is superior to inaction" (p.
 300).
 "Actions that are performed without self-interest and for the good of all are called sacrifice (yajna)"(p.
 302), and those actions will not cause any bondage.

 Samkhya Karika and Vedanta: A commentary to Isvara Krishna's (Samkhyakarika) exposition of Samkhya principles of 24 tattva system that culminates in full recognition of the Self, recognition which brings about the separation of Purusha, conscious principle from Prakriti, unconscious material principle.
 In editing stages: a commentary to Vedantic classic Panchadasi of Swami Vidyaranya, the commentary includes discussion of several Vedantic schools: Advaita Vedanta, Vishishtadvaita, and Dvaita.
 Fifteen chapters deal with the discrimination of Sat, Chit, and Ananda aspects of the Truth.